NoMore404/jPlugin-OutBoundLinkTracking/README.md

 To Do :

-* Check if jQuery is loaded, if not then load
+* Check if jQuery is loaded, if not then load : DONE
-* Check if GA.js is loaded, if not then load
+* Check if GA.js is loaded, if not then create queue : DONE
-* Console.log feedback as a test?!
+* Console.log feedback as a test-modus ?!
+* Add custom classes to trigger events